ClevelandConCoction/ConCoction/2019/README.md

 ## Description

-[KonOpas] is a front end for the programme of a convention, conference or any other single- or multi-track event.
+[KonOpas] is a front end for the program of a convention, conference or any other single- or multi-track event.
 It's written in JavaScript, and it works in practically all modern browsers, including those on mobile phones.
 It can use HTML5 caching to make itself available even without a live net connection, and